TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs: Results

 Multilingual models generally show better performance with increasing model sizes, but exceptions exist.
 Gemma 3 4B outperforms Gemma 2 8B, and EuroLLM 9B slightly surpasses Gemma 3 12B.
 The superior performance of EuroLLM 9B over the same-sized Gemma 2 9B may stem from better distribution of training data across languages.

 Finally, the Goldfish model series reveals the effect of training data size on performance.
 Models with larger training data sizes typically achieve better performance, though some counter-intuitive patterns emerge near random-chance levels.
 While more data generally improves learning, this pattern does not hold when acceptable sentences are consistently shorter than unacceptable ones.
+In addition to the reported model results, a supplementary analysis of surface-level confounds such as sentence length and subword counts can be found in Appendix \ref{sec:phenomenon_agnostic}.